OzymandiasTheGreat/mopidy-ytmusic/README.rst

 - :code:`playlist_item_limit` - Number of items to grab from playlists.
 This is not exact.
 Default: 100
 - :code:`subscribed_artist_limit` - Number of subscriptions to list.
 Default: 100.
 Set to 0 to disable subscription list.
 - :code:`enable_history` - Show Recently Played playlist.
 Default: yes
-- :code:`enable_like_songs` - Show Likes Songs playlist.
+- :code:`enable_like_songs` - Show Liked Songs playlist.
+Default: yes
+- :code:`enable_mood_genre` - Show Mood & Genre playlists from YouTube Music's Explore directory.
 Default: yes
 - :code:`enable_scrobbling` - Mark tracks as played on YouTube Music after listening.
 Default: yes
 - :code:`stream_preference` - Comma separated list of itags in the order of preference you want for stream.
 Default: "141, 251, 140, 250, 249"